google/skia/site/user/api/SkPath_Reference.md

 uint32_t getGenerationID() const
 </pre>

-Returns a non-zero, globally unique value.
+returns unique IDReturns a non-zero, globally unique value.
 A different value is returned if <a href="#Verb_Array">Verb Array</a>, <a href="#Point_Array">Point Array</a>, or <a href="#Conic_Weight">Conic Weight</a> changes.

 Setting <a href="#Fill_Type">Fill Type</a> does not change <a href="#Generation_ID">Generation ID</a>.